kolenyo2099/OSINT-evaluation_GUI/README.md

 # OSINT-evaluation
 Trust in OSINT [provisionary title]
 University of Amsterdam
 12425001
-New Media and Digital Culture MA Thesis
+MA Thesis (New Media and Digital Culture)
 June 2024
 Cees van Spaendonck

 This tool allows researchers to automatically search for and scrape X/Twitter threads hosted on Threadreaderapp.com that in turn are sent to OpenAI's GPT for evaluation based on custom instructions.
 In the context of this thesis, this is done with the goal of evaluating the trustworthiness of OSINT investigations - but this tool can be used with other purposes of social media analysis as well based on the custom instructions (e.g. language processing, political sentiment, etc.)